-The Autobots and Decepticons, during the great Cybertronian War, crash landed on earth.
-Millions of years later, geological activity revives the warring factions - the Decepticons want to strip the earth of its vast energy resources, and the Autobots seek to protect the inhabitants of earth from that fate.
-And so an endless battle begins...Written by
+During the great Cybertronian War, the Autobots and the Decepticons crash landed on Earth.
+Millions of years later, geological activity revives the warring factions - the Decepticons want to strip Earth of its vast energy resources, and the Autobots seek to protect the inhabitants of Earth from that fate.
+And so an endless battle begins in a crucial race to find an energy source for their homeworld Cybertron.Written by

 Michael Silva <firstname.lastname@example.org>

 12 of 15 people found this review helpful.